 The Library's Course Reserves service allows faculty and instructors to make recommended or required course materials in a variety of formats available to their students.
 Textbooks may be available if provided by the instructor.

-These materials are held at the reference desk with limited checkout times to allow all students in a particular course to share the materials equitably.
+These materials are held at the Circulation Desk with limited checkout times to allow all students in a particular course to share the materials equitably.
 A complete description of the Library's course reserves policy is available on the Course Reserves page.

-Need to print out a homework assignment for class?
 NWACC Library provides a black-and-white and a color printer for student use.
 A printing account balance of $5.00 is given on a per-semester basis to each student at NWACC.
-You may use this balance in the Library, Academic Success Center, Writing Center, and Intensive English Lab.
 After this initial amount has been exhausted, you can make payments in cash or check at the Library's Circulation Desk to extend your printing balance.
 The printing cost is $.05 per black-and-white page and $.50 per color page.
 When prompted for a username and password, enter the same login information you use to access My NWACC Connection.
-To learn more about printing on campus, review the PaperCut FAQ.
+To check your account balance, log into http://papercut.nwacc.edu.

 Two self-service, coin-operated copy machines are located along the north wall near the Library's Circulation Desk.
 Copies are $.10 per page.

-NWACC Library has 23 computers available for public use.
+NWACC Library has 25 desktop computers, 2 Macs, and 10 laptops available for public use.
 Each computer includes Internet access, Microsoft Office (Microsoft Word, Excel, Outlook, PowerPoint, and Access), and printer connectivity.
 Computers are available on a first-come, first-serve basis.
-However, if every computer is in use, preference will be given to students using the computers for academic purposes.
+Laptops may be checked out at the Circulation Desk and can be used for a period of two hours in the Library only.
+A photo ID is required to check out a laptop.
 Computer usage must be in accordance with state and federal copyright laws as well as NWACC's code of acceptable student conduct.

 NWACC Library has two study rooms.
 The Multimedia Room is equipped with a table, TV with DVD/VHS player, computer, scanner, and white board.
-This room comfortably seats groups of 6 - 8.
-The Small Study Room has a table, TV with DVD/VHS player, and comfortably seats groups of 2 or 3.
+This room comfortably seats groups of six.
+The Small Study Room has a table, TV with DVD/VHS player, whiteboard, and comfortably seats groups of three or four.